Form I-944: The Complete Guide (Free)

 Manji Law is your complete immigration solution.
 If you are seeking assistance with the I-944 Form, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

 The complex field of immigration law just got a bit more complicated with the debate around the Public Charge rule and the corresponding I-944 Form.
 On September 21, 2018, the Department of Homeland Security introduced one of the most significant changes to the “public charge” rule in almost 20 years.
-If applied in the present form, the suggested guidelines will decrease the number of immigrants admissible to the U.S. or the amount of those who can have their stay extended due to a potential inability to support themselves.
+The suggested guidelines will decrease the number of immigrants admissible to the U.S. or the amount of those who can have their stay extended due to a potential inability to support themselves.

 This change was expected to go into effect as of October 15, 2019.
 However, several parties objected and/or issued injunctions that delayed the initial implementation of the change.
 One such party is Judge George B. Daniels of the U.S. District Court for the Southern District of New York.
-Judge Daniels filed a preliminary injunction which has, for the time being, blocked the changes to the public charge rule from going into effect.
+Judge Daniels filed a preliminary injunction which has blocked the changes to the public charge rule from going into effect.

 As proposed, the changes to the Public Charge Rule and the new Form I-944 will change what is required of many hopeful immigrants.
 Although most individuals who will be required to submit this document are accustomed to jumping through hoops, this lengthy application would best be explained by a qualified immigration attorney, such as those from Manji Law.